harshwadhwani-10/CodeCrafters-WriteStack/INTERVIEW_EXPLANATION.md

 The project is polished enough that real users could actually use it.
 All the core features work—authentication, content creation, social interactions, admin management.
 It's not just a demo—it's a functioning platform.

 This project taught me that good software isn't just about writing code.
 It's about solving problems, thinking about users, and building something that people would actually want to use.
-BlogHub isn't just a portfolio project—it's a platform I'm proud of, and one that demonstrates I can take a concept from idea to fully functional application.
+WriteStack isn't just a portfolio project—it's a platform I'm proud of, and one that demonstrates I can take a concept from idea to fully functional application.